Best Cheap Health Insurance in New Hampshire (2026)

 Ambetter is the only medical insurance company in New Hampshire to sell EPO (exclusive provider organization) plans.
 These plans let you see in-network specialists without getting a referral from your primary care doctor.

-In contrast, Anthem, Harvard Pilgrim and WellSense only sell HMO (health maintenance organization) plans.
+In contrast, Anthem, Harvard Pilgrim and WellSense sell only HMO (health maintenance organization) plans.
 HMOs are more restrictive than EPOs because you need your primary care doctor's approval before you see a specialist.

 Keep in mind that both HMOs and EPOs limit you to a network of doctors unless you need emergency medical care.